bas-rustenburg/ace/presentations/aims/specific_aims/slides.md

 * Measures of affinity and cooperativity can be obtained

-* Allows for fragment based approaches
+* Allows for fragment based free energy calculation approaches

 ---

 title: Aim 3